 Mixed Portfolio fund (MPF)

 The MPF is similar to a unit trust.
-Members' contributions are used to buy units, the value of which depends on the value of the MPF investment fund.
+Members hold units, the value of which depends on the value of the MPF investment fund.
 The value of the units can go up or down.
 The investment objective for the MPF is reviewed every three years.
 It sets the framework for the types of investments the MPF can hold, what percentage of the MPF should be invested in each type of investment and also sets a target for investment returns measured over a five-year period.
 Full details of the investment objective for the MPF are available in the "MPF – Fund Investment Objectives”

 MPF Accounts are classed as money purchase benefits.
 This is because the MPF does not have an element of investment return that is guaranteed.